AY2021S1-CS2103T-T10-2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+TR4CKER is a desktop app that helps SoC students track their tasks, meet their deadlines, and stay productive.
+It is optimized for Computing students familiar with CLI, who can manage their tasks efficiently by typing in commands.

 * Table of Contents
 {:toc}